Faroe Islands Travel Tips: Nature, Culture, and Local Insights

 Some unusual forms of children’s entertainment during the seafood festival

 If I ever return, I’d love the opportunity to try heimablídni, a supper club concept held at a Faroese home, with the meal prepared by the family who live there using local produce.
-I’m willing to wager that you’ll likely be served fish.
+I’m willing to wager they will serve you fish.

 Have you been to the Faroe Islands?
 What do you recommend most?
 Let us know in the comment section!
 Subscribe to our newsletter and benefit from travel guides, sustainable tourism and luxury travel tips, insightful interviews, and inspirational places to visit.
 One Planet Journey – The World’s First Deep Travel Magazine.